adif2osm - convert ADIF log to OSM map file

 Note that, while this script generates links into the QRZ callsign database, it doesn’t hit that site unless you click a link.

-3 replies on “Ham Radio log to interactive OpenStreetMap”
+3 Responses to “Ham Radio log to interactive OpenStreetMap”

 Hi,